si-rak/HTML-CSS-course-assignment/README.md

 I'm always open to feedback, collaboration, and networking!

 ## Acknowledgments

-I would like to express my gratitude to Noroff instructors for their invaluable feedback and support during the development of this project.
+- I would like to express my gratitude to Noroff instructors for their invaluable feedback and support during the development of this project.
+- Thanks to classmates for their support and feedback.